ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/enable-index.dotnet.markdown

-﻿# Operations : How to Enable an Index
+# Operations: How to Enable an Index

 The **EnableIndexOperation** is used to turn on the indexing for a given index.